TeamNewtry/NewtryDocumentation/README.md

 ## 1. Introduction

 ### 1.1 Purpose
-This Software Requirements Specification (SRS) describes all specifications for the application "Common Playground".
+This Software Requirements Specification (SRS) describes all specifications for the application "Newtry".
 It includes an overview about this project and its vision, detailed information about the planned features and boundary conditions of the development process.

 ### 1.2 Scope
-The project is going to be realized as an Android App.
+The project is going to be realized as an React Native App.

 Actors of this App can be users or moderators.

 Planned Subsystems are:
-* Notice Board:
-The notice board is the essential part of the user interface.
-Game sessions should be visualized as postings including relevant information about the session.
-Those should be partly standardized by a form with a free text option for specifics.
-The data must be stored accordingly.
-* Account System:
-Users can create accounts so sessions can be connected to a person as well as to join requests.
-User data must be stored alongside the posting data.
-* Friend List and User Rating:
-Once the account system is created there will be the option to mark users as favorites.
-Also users or game sessions should get a rating to counter abuse.
-* Connecting People:
-The host of a game session has to be notified when someone wants to join their game.
-Both must then be able to get in touch to organize the details, so messages between the host and the guest have to be enabled.
-This could be done via automated emails or a custom in-app system.
-For this an account system is needed.
+* Barcode scanning in App:
+The Barcode scanning is the essential part of the application.
+Scanning products leads to information about the product showing on the screen.
+These information consists of ingredients, nutritional values and a climate score.
-* Storing Data:
+* Community feature:
-User data for accounts and possibly profiles has to be stored.
-Also the game sessions have to be stored as datasets containing the form contents and possibly contact data.
-The data storage will form the foundation for the visualization, account system and the search feature.
+Registerd users get the ability to rate and comment products.
-* Finding your Game:
+* Webiste:
-We need a tag system so everyone looking to join a game can search for the kind of games they are interested in.
-Possibly other aspects can be searchable, such as place or date.
-Tags must be stored and a search function developed.
+On the webiste anonymous and registered user are able to search products via search bar.
+Furthermore there are information about our team.

 ### 1.3 Definitions, Acronyms and Abbreviations
 | Abbrevation | Explanation                            |